New Faculty Fellows

 - produce a poster about their career, teaching, and research interests for display during the “Focus on New FIE Faculty Fellows” session

 If you have any questions about the FIE New Faculty Fellows Grant, please contact Drs.
 Idalis Villanueva email@example.com and/or Kimberly Cook-Chennault firstname.lastname@example.org.
-For a list of past award winners, click here.
+For a list of past award winners, visit the IEEE website List of Awards page.

 Authors who have indicated interest in the grant, have submitted a Work-In-Progress or Full paper, and are: